microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 # Walkthrough: VS Project Query API Extension

-This extension demonstrates the most basic usage of the VS Project Query API into commands that query information and updates the project system.
+This extension demonstrates the most basic usage of the VS Project Query API into commands that query information and updates to the project system.

 ## Overview